energyapps/utility-scale-solar-through-years/README.md

 `git checkout gh-pages`
 `git push origin gh-pages`

 - At this point you may want to go into your repo on github and change the "default branch" to gh-pages in the settings.
 The gh-pages repo is like the "production server".
-Whatever is in this repo is what is served over "https://energyapps.github.io/NEW-REPO-NAME".
+Whatever is in this repo is what is served over `https://energyapps.github.io/NEW-REPO-NAME`.

+## Building your graphic

 - Build the Jekyll `_site/` folder by running `jekyll build` in your directory.
 I recommend running `jekyll build --watch`, which automatically rebuilds your `_site` folder whenever you change something in the repository.
+More on this [on jekyll's website](https://jekyllrb.com/docs/usage/)
 - Run the jekyll server by running `jekyll serve`.
-You can now see your page at [](http://localhost:4000/)
+You can now see your page at http://localhost:4000/
-- Begin work in the `index.html` file.
+- Begin work in the `index.html` file, `style.css` file, and `script.js` file.
+Edit libraries in `_layout/default.html`.
-- Push changes to github, see website running remotely at energyapps.github.io/NEW-REPO-NAME/index.html
+- Push changes to github, see website running remotely at `https://energyapps.github.io/NEW-REPO-NAME/`.
+The site is now deployed on energyapps.github.io
-- Recommended: Update Readme to reflect your current project.
+- Recommended: Update README.md to reflect your current project.

+## Deploying your graphic on energy.gov

+- Log into the cms.
+Click on `Add Content` and then `Map` and select a group.
+- Add Title.
+- Make sure "Hide Map Title" and "CSS Scaling" are **NOT** clicked.
+- Ignore "Map Library" field.
+This is an artifact.
+- Make sure that the "Map Type" is set to "Raw Embed"
+- Following the directions/explanations laid out below in the Contents section, paste in the contents of _pym_files/ files.
+	- Ensure that a fallback image has been added to "markup.html"
+	- Ensure that you have updated the URL on "cms.js"
+- **Important** add a thumbnail image to the CMS
+- Add any remaining tags and fields you may want.
+- Click Save and see the graphic on resulting page.

 ## Contents